- Food from India, that will seduce your senses

 - French wine regions from Loire to Cotes du Rhone

-Food from India is the most seductive of foods.
+Food from India is the most seductive of spicy foods.

-Food from India is the exquisite Asian cuisine of the senses.
+Food from India is an exquisite Asian cuisine of many spices developed over centuries.

 I love Indian food as well as most of the rest of the great varied Asian cuisine, but Indian cuisine is perhaps the most diverse and extensive in all of Asia because the country is so huge and old and influenced by so many cultures.